wink-/winkky-farms/content/about.md

 ## Our Story

-Winkky Farms has been our family's passion for over four decades, but our story begins with one man's vision and ends with a surprising twist that perfectly captures the spirit of following your dreams.
+Winkky Farms began in 1980 with one man's vision and continues today with a surprising twist that perfectly captures the spirit of following your dreams.

 ### The Uncle Dick Era (1980-2010s)